all about unmeasured...

 The dry bit…

 I graduated in Architecture at the University of Sydney long ago and Industrial Design at the University of NSW, almost a decade after.
 I’ve undertaken a variety of shorter courses including Seth Godin’s altMBA, where I now coach.
-I’ve taught variously in the Architecture Faculties at UTS, UNSW and USyd.
+I’ve taught variously in the Architecture Faculties at UTS, UNSW and USyd, including in Professional Practice.

 My first significant architectural adventure was at Hill Thalis Architecture + Urban Projects where I worked for 9 years.
 Following, I co-founded Redshift Architecture & Art where I remained for 14 years until taking this stroll out on the edge of architecture with unmeasured.

 As a committee member of the Association of Consulting Architects (NSW/ACT), I facilitate the Architects Mental Wellbeing Forum and support the architectural profession in whatever way I’m able.

 I graduated university in 1994 into a recession.
 Rather than denting the ego knocking on doors, tracking down architectural work, I instead spent my time learning and making stuff.
 I explored what I might be able to do to develop my skills and indulged my curious mind.
 I studied small business, learnt to make jewellery, built architectural models professionally, was an assistant manager at a fine wine shop and joined an artist studio where I started to make art.
 I was also lucky to find an opportunity to work part time with a brilliant sole partitioner, keeping my architectural skills sharp and continuing my architectural learning in the process.
-What these diversions did was to allow me to see the world from outside the professional silo, from a different perspective, revealing new insights, and helping me build new and different skills.
+What these diversions did was to allow me to see the world from outside the professional bubble, from a different perspective, revealing new insights, and helping me build new and different skills.
 It was invaluable and to this day effects and infects my work.

 A philosophy of sorts…